 How do the new rules differ from the current ones?

 The new rules allow eligible professional trustees to designate certain accounts as professional trustee accounts (PTAs).
-By doing so, these trustees will no longer be required to regularly report beneficiary information to CDIC member institutions for these accounts, and instead would only need to provide beneficiary information to CDIC upon CDIC’s request.
+By doing so, these trustees are no longer required to report beneficiary information to CDIC member institutions for these accounts, and instead only need to provide beneficiary information to CDIC upon CDIC’s request.